Piazza San Marco (song)

-"Piazza San Marco" is a song by Italian singer Annalisa featuring Marco Mengoni, released on 5 September 2025 as the second single from Annalisa's ninth studio album Ma io sono fuoco.
-It was written by Annalisa, Mengoni, Alessandro Raina and Davide Simonetta, and produced by Simonetta.
+"Piazza San Marco" is a song co-written and recorded by Italian singer-songwriter Annalisa featuring guest vocals by Italian singer Marco Mengoni, released on 5 September 2025 as the second single from Annalisa's ninth studio album, Ma io sono fuoco.

+It was written by the two artists with co-writing contribution by Alessandro Raina and Davide Simonetta, and produced by the latter.

 It peaked at 10 on the Italian singles chart.

 Music video

 A music video for "Piazza San Marco" was released on the same day via Annalisa's YouTube channel.
 It was directed by Nicolò Bassetto and shot in the actual Piazza San Marco in Venice.